Target cyber breach hits 40 million payment cards at holiday peak

 Since then, companies have gotten far more adept at identifying intruders.
 But criminals have responded by developing more-powerful attack strategies, spending months on reconnaissance to launch highly sophisticated schemes with the goal of extracting as much data as they can in the shortest period of time.

-Representatives for J.C.
-Penney Co Inc, Wal-Mart Stores Inc, Best Buy Co Inc and Home Depot Inc told Reuters they believed their systems had not been compromised in similar attacks.

 Target will provide more details on costs related to the issue at a later date, Snyder said.
-She declined comment when asked if Target expected potential fines from MasterCard, Visa and American Express or saw a possible increase in merchant fees.
+She declined comment when asked if Target expected potential fines from MasterCard (MA.N), Visa (V.N) and American Express (AXP.N) or saw a possible increase in merchant fees.

 "It's so early in this investigation," Snyder said.